petrroll/mff-stuff/umela_inteligence_2/notes.md

 - there's a method for finding opt. mixed strategy for two-player zero sum games
     - maximin: lower and higher bound given by minimax after assuming the turns are sequential
-    - for mixed strategies similar approach can be used

 - repeated games: repeated prisoners dilema
     - important to have non-static number of rounds